 Business Name: We Ride Australia

 Please Contact Us if there is further information you require.

 Q: Is my donation tax deductible?

-A: No sorry, your donation to We Ride Australia is not currently tax deductible as we do not have Deductible Gift Recipient status, however we are working on changing that!
-We sincerely appreciate any donation we receive in support of better bicycling in Australia.
+We sincerely appreciate any donation we receive in support of better bicycling and the benefits to the environment across Australia.
 You can contribute financially towards this amazing vision, by visiting our Donations page.

 If you are a business who is providing sponsorship to our organisation, please speak to your accountant about the tax deductibility of your contribution as a marketing expense.

 Q; How can I be sure that you are using the money you receive to enhance cycling and not for other purposes?

 A: As part of our legal obligations, We Ride Australia will be publishing annual financial accounts which will be audited by an independent, qualified and registered auditor.

 We will also be posting regular newsletters which will give details of our activities and campaigns, so you can be kept informed of what we are up to.
 Make sure you Add Your Voice to be kept in the loop.